syncfusion-content/windowsforms-docs/WindowsForms/carousel/Overview.md

 ---
 layout: post
-title: Overview of Carousel control | Windows Forms | Syncfusion
+title: About Windows Forms Carousel control | Syncfusion
-description: Overview section of Carousel control for Windows Forms provides details about its essential features
+description: Learn about introduction of Syncfusion Windows Forms Carousel control and more details.
 platform: WindowsForms
 control: Carousel
 documentation: ug
 ---

-# Overview
+# Windows Forms Carousel Overview

 The **Carousel** control is a circular conveyor in which the objects are displayed and rotated.
 It provides 3-D interface for displaying objects with interactive navigation.